KelvinHere/Yoga_Milestone_4/README.md

 a "book video time" feature with a "paid lesson" feature.
 This allowed me to make a more comprehensive "store", and create a system where once a lesson is paid for is is unlocked for the user, showing another example of defensive programming in case of a user trying to access a lesson they do not own.

+The lesson and instructor layout was changed from initially having more than one lesson or instructor per row on larger screens to just having one per row.
+As there is robust sorting and filtering in the project it made more sense to maintain the order of the results than to cram more results onto a single page, this combined with pagination makes results easier to read and follow.

 The database was changed over the course of the project as I added more interesting features to the app, such as the rating cascading rating system and review / review flagging system.